kni-labs/rrssb/README.md

 <!-- Buttons end here -->
 ```

-- Only copy the `li`s of the buttons you want.
+- Only copy the `li`s of the buttons you want (index.html has examples of all available types).
 - Adding a class of `popup` to the anchor tag for each share button will make the share dialog open in a popup, rather than a new window.
 (Good for Facebook, Twitter, Google Plus, etc.)
 - Buttons will automatically flow to the size of the ul `rrssb-buttons`.
 If specifically sized buttons are needed, nest `rrssb-buttons` in a fixed-width container.
 - Each sharing URL requires various parameters that allow you to pass through messaging in the sharing dialog.
 A useful tool for URI escaping any messaging that needs to pass through the share URL can be found [**here**](http://meyerweb.com/eric/tools/dencoder/).